-All requests for an appointment must be made via telephone (eConsult is currently temporarily unavailable).
+Requests for an appointment can be made via telephone.
 Sometimes you may need advice that can be dealt with via text message, telephone consultation or video consultation rather than requiring a face to face appointment.
 If the Doctor feels that you need to be seen at the surgery, an appointment will be offered.
 If you do not have telephone access then patients are permitted to call in person at the practice but entry will not be permitted until a number of health questions have been asked, this is to ensure the safety of any vulnerable patients/staff in the building.

 If you are out of town and unwell we ask that you seek medical attention from a local service.
 Details of local services can be obtained from the NHS Choices website and via calling NHS 111.
 Most acute problems require face to face assessment and it is unsafe for us to diagnose and treat without a proper assessment.

 Evening and Weekend GP Appointments at Bath Street Health & Wellbeing Service